New York Yankees: 1901–1902: Origins in Baltimore

 In 1900, Ban Johnson, the president of a minor league known as the Western League (1894–1899), changed the Western League name to the American League (AL) and asked the National League to classify it as a major league.
-Johnson held that his league would operate on friendly terms with the National League, but the National League demanded concessions which Johnson did not agree with and declared major league status for the AL in 1901 anyway.
+Johnson held that his league would operate on friendly terms with the National League, but the National League demanded concessions which Johnson did not agree with and he declared major league status for the AL in 1901 anyway.

 Plans to add an AL team in New York City were blocked by the NL's New York Giants.
-A team was instead placed in Baltimore, Maryland, in 1901 named the Orioles.
+A team was instead placed in Baltimore, Maryland, in 1901 and named the Orioles.
 The Orioles were managed by John McGraw, who was also a part owner.
 After many personal clashes with Johnson, during the 1902 season McGraw jumped to become the new manager of the Giants, taking many players with him.
 The Orioles limped through the remainder of the season under league control, using a roster of players loaned from the rest of the AL clubs.
 The Orioles were disbanded at the end of the season.

 In early 1903, the two leagues decided to settle their disputes and try to coexist.
 At a conference, Johnson requested that an AL team be put in New York, to play alongside the NL's Giants.
 It was put to a vote, and 15 of the 16 major league owners agreed on it.
 The franchise was awarded to Frank J. Farrell and William S. Devery.

-1903–1912: Move to New York and the Highlanders years
+: Establishment in New York and the Highlanders years

 The team's new ballpark, Hilltop Park (formally known as "American League Park"), was constructed in one of Upper Manhattan's highest points—between 165th and 168th Streets in the Washington Heights neighborhood.
 The team was named the New York Highlanders.
 Fans believed the name was chosen because of the team's elevated location in Upper Manhattan, or as a nod to team president Joseph Gordon's Scottish-Irish heritage (the Gordon Highlanders were a well known Scottish military unit).
 The land was owned by the New York Institute for the Education of the Blind and was leased to the Highlanders for 10 years.

 Initially, the team was commonly referred to as the New York Americans.
 The team was also referred to as the "Invaders" in the Evening Journal and The Evening World.
 New York Press Sports Editor Jim Price coined the unofficial nickname Yankees (or "Yanks") for the club as early as 1904, because it was easier to fit in headlines.
 The Highlanders finished second in the AL in 1904, 1906, and 1910.
 In 1904, they lost the deciding game on a wild pitch to the Boston Americans, who later became the Boston Red Sox.
 That year, Highlander pitcher Jack Chesbro set the single-season wins record at 41.
 At this time there was no formal World Series agreement wherein the AL and NL winners would play each other.